2b2a2t2/SC01_BASE_AS5600/README.md

 BLE MIDI is enabled by default.

-Compatible and incredibly fun garanteed and tested in :
+Compatibility and fun garanteed and tested in :

 - DAWs (Ableton, Logic, Reaper)
 - Mobile Apps (drambo, gadget)